Don Lubin was born in 1943.

 previously with co-teacher Ray Abair of Middleboro MA.

-to the New England Botanical Club collection at the Asa Gray Herbarium, among others.
+mainly the New England Botanical Club collection at the Asa Gray Herbarium at Harvard.

-Beginning in August 1999 they conducted a census of pteridophytes at the Wachusett Mountain Reservation and found 7 previously unreported taxa, including one county record.
+Beginning in August 1999 Don & Ray conducted a census of pteridophytes at the Wachusett Mountain Reservation and found 7 previously unreported taxa, including one county record.

-Don has also participated in biodiversity surveys of the Blue Hills, Middlesex Fells, and reported findings to the Natural Heritage programs of Massachusetts and New Hampshire, the Arnold Arboretum, the White Memorial Conservation Center in Connecticut, the Allston-Brighton Greenspace Alliance, Newton Land Management Committee,
+Don has also participated in biodiversity surveys of the Blue Hills, Middlesex Fells,

+Don has reported findings to the Natural Heritage programs of Massachusetts and New Hampshire, the White Memorial Conservation Center in Connecticut, the Mount Grace Land Trust,

 Sudbury Valley Trustees, Nature Conservancy, Trustees of Reservations, and the Bermuda Natural History Museum.